If you see an illegal dumpsite in Washoe County, call 329.DUMP.

 If you see illegal dumping in progress, here’s what to do.
 Do not engage or approach illegal dumpers, but do try to get any identifying information — license plate numbers, make and model of vehicles — so sheriffs can identify and apprehend offenders.
-Photos of sites and any identifying information is also very helpful, but do not remove any items.
+Photos of sites and any identifying information are also very helpful, but do not remove any items.
 Illegal dumping carries a heavy fine, but we need your help to identify the perpetrators.

 There are many alternatives to illegal dumping.